Kostayne/react-cm/README.md

 // commands
-k-react-cm help //to display help k-react-cm $command $args // syntaxis k-react-cm create-c $name (class or fn) k-react-cm remove-c $name
+k-react-cm help //to display help k-react-cm $command $args // syntaxis k-react-cm create-c $name (c or fn in this example) k-react-cm remove-c $name
 ```

 Will there be updates?
 Yes, they will be someday.
-I want to add dynamic templates (custom types).
+Now i want to add more ways to get component name in template.

 [:octocat: github](https://github.com/Kostayne/react-cm)